chapinb/chickadee-rs/README.md

 ## Development

+After checking out this repository, run the following commands from the root:

+* Pre-commit install: `pre-commit install --install-hooks`
+* Pre-commit checks: `pre-commit run --all`
+* Rust tests: `cargo checkmate`

+Open a merge request for each new feature, keeping the commits and overall diffs as small as possible.
+Only submit one new feature per merge request.

 ## Testing

 You can run tests with `cargo test`.
 You may want to use `cargo watch -x test`